puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 apps   Deployment  <username>   example-php-docker-helloworld  OutOfSync  Healthy        deployment.apps/example-php-docker-helloworld created
 ```

-As you see, your `example-php-docker-helloworld` Deployment resource is OutOfSync.
+As you see, your `example-php-docker-helloworld` Deployment resource is 'OutOfSync'.
 You can perform a diff against the target and live state using:

 ```bash
 argocd app diff argo-example-<username>